Nights-Software/ns-docs/resources/nightShifts.md

 1. It's smart to follow an order when setting up this resources' config file, we recommend going from top-to-bottom.

 *Hint: You will take some time to configure this the way you like, so plan that time and take your time to read!
-Frequently test your edits to see whether you're making mistakes and where to find them.
-Trying stuff early is good for confirming that your resource works, but not for trying out it's functionalities.*
+Frequently test your edits to see whether you're making mistakes and where to find them.*

 ## Config Notes
 This setup should allow access to the MDT (police and civilian).
-Configure more after configuring, testing and understanding this.
+Continue after configuring, testing and understanding this.

 1. **Make sure roles are defined in required places:**
   - Each department should have a main: role "police" for example.
 This role should at least be given to: The department (1), the first rank (2), the first sub-department (3).